 In short, this unit works well for those of you who live in warmer climates and have a huge demand for hot water.
 It can handle that massive demand with its 3.5 GPM with ease and is designed specifically for the warm weather.
 We highly recommend this unit if it applies to where you live and what you need.
 It will certainly get the job done for you.

 Finding that perfect electric tankless water heater that best suits your needs can be difficult to do.
-It’s even more challenging when there are so many different types of water heaters and brands that you can look at.
-However, we are here to assist you in what you need to know before you go shopping for that water heater.
-That way, you’ll be able to make an informed purchase and be fully satisfied with your new water heater without any unfortunate surprises.
+It’s even more challenging when there are so many different types of tankless water heater that you can look at.